 Amrut Distilleries Ltd was founded in 1948 by JD Radhakrishna Rao Jagd with the intention of producing ‘Indian Made Foreign Liqour’, that is, spirits that were non-indigenous to India.
-At this time, India had no culture of single malt consumption and often malt whisky from Scotland was imported and blended with spirit made from sugarcane or molasses.
-In 1976 Neelakanta Rao Jagdale, son of the companies founder, took over the running of the business and began to set his sights on a change in direction.
-By 1982, Jagdale had made a decision to start producing his own malt whisky from locally grown barley which he could then blend with other locally made spirits.
+At this time, India had no culture of single malt consumption and malt whisky from Scotland was often imported and blended with local spirit made from sugarcane or molasses.
+In 1976, Radhakrishna’s son, Neelakanta Rao Jagdale, took over the running of the business and began to set his sights on a change in direction.
+By 1982, Jagdale had set out a new course which would see Amrut distill malt whisky of their own from locally grown barley.

-Smell: 18 / 20.
-Vanilla and Digestive Biscuits with Honey and Floral, Aromatic Peat Smoke that creates quite an exotic nose.
+Smell: Vanilla and Digestive Biscuits with Honey and Floral, Aromatic Peat Smoke.

-Value for Money: 8 / 10.
-Costs around £50 in the UK, not a bad price to pay for a malt with this character and quality.
-Of course, bottled at 50% you also get more bang for your buck.
+Value for Money: Costs around £50 in the UK, not a bad price for a malt of this character.
+Bottled at 50% it offers serious bang for your buck.

-Overall: 44 / 50.
 Altogether a very tempting package for those looking to expand their horizons a little.
-The quality of single malt on offer here allows Amrut to stand shoulder to shoulder with it’s Scottish cousins and it should now be one of the first stops on any world whisky tour.
+The quality of single malt on offer here allows Amrut to stand shoulder to shoulder with it’s Scottish cousins and it should be considered one of the first stops on any exploration of world whisky.